Antarctic krill: Biomass and production

 The biomass of Antarctic krill was estimated in 2009 to be 0.05 gigatons of carbon (Gt C), similar to the total biomass of humans (0.06 Gt C).
 The reason Antarctic krill are able to build up such a high biomass and production is that the waters around the icy Antarctic continent harbour one of the largest plankton assemblages in the world, possibly the largest.
 The ocean is filled with phytoplankton; as the water rises from the depths to the light-flooded surface, it brings nutrients from all of the world's oceans back into the photic zone where they are once again available to living organisms.

 Thus primary production—the conversion of sunlight into organic biomass, the foundation of the food chain—has an annual carbon fixation of 1–2 g/m^{2} in the open ocean.
 Close to the ice it can reach 30–50 g/m^{2}.
 These values are not outstandingly high, compared to very productive areas like the North Sea or upwelling regions, but the area over which it takes place is enormous, even compared to other large primary producers such as rainforests.
 In addition, during the Austral summer there are many hours of daylight to fuel the process.
 All of these factors make the plankton and the krill a critical part of the planet's ecocycle.

 Decline with shrinking pack ice

 Temperature and pack ice area over time, after data compiled by Loeb et al. 1997.
 The scale for the ice is inverted to demonstrate the correlation; the horizontal line is the freezing point—the oblique line the average of the temperature.

 A possible decline in Antarctic krill biomass may have been caused by the reduction of the pack ice zone due to global warming.
 Antarctic krill, especially in the early stages of development, seem to need the pack ice structures in order to have a fair chance of survival.
 The pack ice provides natural cave-like features which the krill uses to evade their predators.
 In the years of low pack ice conditions the krill tend to give way to salps, a barrel-shaped free-floating filter feeder that also grazes on plankton.
+Salps originally had little overlap with krill in range as they specialized for lower-productivity areas with lower latitude.
+Increases in sea temperature help Salpa thompsoni salps move into the void created by the decline in krill development and potentially compete with krill for food.